pySRURGS/pySRURGS/README.md

 ### Configuring the search

 Inside config.py, you will find the definition of the permitted functions.
 The list elements need to be the function names input as strings.
 The *f_functions* list is for the functions of arity 1.
-The *n_functions* lost is for functions of arity 2.
+The *n_functions* list is for functions of arity 2.
+You can change the maximum number of permitted fitting parameters.

 ## Author